SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSQuoteAgent/GetAllAvailableQuoteConnectionsWithPriceLists.md

 so.topic: reference
 ---

+# NSQuoteConnection[] GetAllAvailableQuoteConnectionsWithPriceLists()

 Get all available connections.
 Some installed connections may not be available to the user.
 Includes pricelists for the connection.
 This is a heavy call

 **Returns:** NSQuoteConnection[]